Mon Repos, Corfu: Confiscation

-The villa was confiscated under controversial circumstances some years after the declaration of the Hellenic Republic in 1974.
+The villa was confiscated under controversial circumstances some years after the declaration of the Third Hellenic Republic in 1974.
 Its confiscation, and the confiscation of other property of the deposed and exiled King Constantine II, without any compensation, led to a court case in the European Court of Human Rights.

 The King's argument centred on the claim that the property in question was acquired by his predecessors legally and was therefore subject to regular personal inheritance.
 The Greek state argued that because the property was either used by the royal family by virtue of its sovereign status or obtained by taking advantage of that status, once the monarchy was abolished, the property reverted to public ownership automatically.

 The Court ordered the Hellenic Republic to pay the exiled king compensation of less than 1% of its worth and allowed the Greek state to retain ownership of the property.

+Today

+The royal villa nowadays houses the Museum of Palaiopolis, which opened in 2001.

+On the ground floor, visitors can experience the atmosphere of the 19th century, with portraits, furniture, and a dress belonging to the palace's first resident, Diamantina-Nina Palatianou, Lady Adams, as well as her personal items (a donation from the Palatianou family to the museum).
+Through these exhibits, visitors can gain an understanding of the lifestyle and character of the people in the early decades of the 19th century.

+On the first floor of the museum, visitors can view the exhibition of archaeological artifacts found during excavations in the Palaiopolis area.
+These objects serve as a source of inspiration, research, and study of ancient Corfu, ranging from the Archaic to the Roman period.

+Architecture

+The building is characterized by strict symmetry, composed of two solid masses.
+The villa, the main mass, is a three-story luxurious structure built in the neoclassical architectural style that prevailed during the English Regency.
+The building features simple lines with large openings, placing it among the early neoclassical buildings of Greece.